Molcas/OpenMolcas/doc/source/users.guide/programs/vibrot.rst

     Orbital = 0
     Scale

-**Comments**: The vibrational-rotation spectrum for :math:`\ce{FeNi}` will be computed using the potential curve given in input.
-The 10 lowest vibrational levels will be obtained and for each level the rotational states in the range :math:`J`\=2 to 10.
-The vib-rot matrix elements of the dipole function will also be computed.
-A plot file of the potential and the dipole function will be generated.
-The masses for the most abundant isotopes of :math:`\ce{Fe}` and :math:`\ce{Ni}` will be selected.
+**Comments**: The vibrational-rotation spectrum for :math:`\ce{H2}` will be computed using the potential curve given in the input.
+The 3 lowest vibrational levels will be obtained and for each level for the rotational states in the range :math:`J`\=0 to 3.
+The mass for the most abundant isotope of :math:`\ce{H}` will be used.

 .. xmldoc:: </MODULE>